johndbigboi/M2-project-QuizGame/README.md

 #### Further testing:

-I asked my family and friends for any issues they can find and what the page looks and feel to their mobile and desktop devices.
-All the issues they found was already fix and tested again.
+I asked my family and friends for any issues they could find and what the page looked and felt like on their mobile and desktop devices.
+All the issues they found were fixed and tested again.

 ## Deployment: